|

 Other Drugs

 AZILECT should not be used with the antitussive agent dextromethorphan.
 The combination of MAO inhibitors and dextromethorphan has been reported to cause brief episodes of psychosis or bizarre behavior.
-AZILECT is also contraindicated for use with St. John's wort, mirtazapine (a tetracyclic antidepressant), and cyclobenzaprine (a tricyclic muscle relaxant).
+AZILECT is also contraindicated for use with St. John's wort, and cyclobenzaprine (a tricyclic muscle relaxant).

 MAO Inhibitors

-AZILECT should not be administered along with other MAO inhibitors because of the increased risk of non-selective MAO inhibition that may lead to a hypertensive crisis.
-At least 14 days should elapse between discontinuation of AZILECT and initiation of treatment with MAO inhibitors.
+AZILECT should not be administered along with any other MAO inhibitor (selective or non-selective) because of the increased risk of non-selective MAO inhibition that may lead to a hypertensive crisis.
+At least 14 days should elapse between discontinuation of AZILECT and initiation of treatment with any MAO inhibitor.

 DRUG ABUSE AND DEPENDENCE